 What is "HARASSMENT COMPLAINT" email scam?

-|Name||HARASSMENT COMPLAINT email spam virus|
+|Name||HARASSMENT COMPLAINT spam|

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|

-|Hoax||Cyber criminals pretend to be representatives of US Equal Employment Opportunity Commission informing of a harassment complaint.|
+|Hoax||Cyber criminals claim to be representatives of the U.S. Equal Employment Opportunity Commission informing the user of a harassment complaint.|

 |Attachment(s)||Microsoft Office document (-victim's name-Harassment grievance report [phone number].doc)|

 |Detection Names||BitDefender (Trojan.GenericKD.41991007), ESET-NOD32 (VBA/TrojanDownloader.Agent.QHL), Kaspersky (HEUR:Trojan-Downloader.MSOffice.Agent.), DrWeb (Exploit.Siggen.37835), Full List Of Detections (VirusTotal)|

 |Symptoms||Trojans are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.|

 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software 'cracks'.|

 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|